GoogleDistributedCloud/GDCBareMetal/README.md

 There was a historical variant of GDC Hosted (renamed GDC connected (edge) where a POC can be setup to install GDC software only on your own VMs to prep for eventual delivery and integration of the 4 minimum racks in a 300k/month GDC Hosted - https://docs.cloud.google.com/distributed-cloud/hosted/docs/latest/gdch/resources/faq

 ### GDC Requirements
+### GDC Air Gapped Requirements

+Operational responsibities include instance installation, operation, infrastructure management, L1/L2 support, SLDC.
+All personnel involved with the GDC Air gapped instance must be local - and not remotely accessible by an external client, partner or google team.
+The differentiation between Google Distributed Cloud air-gapped and GDC connected - is the operational and SRE aspect - GDC-AG is locally operated and under local SRE.

+Therefore, all the operational responsibilities, including facilitating, operating the instances, managing the infrastructure, L1/L2 support cycle, and software lifecycle, need to be done by the Operator.
 #### Cgroupsv2
 In ubuntu 22.04+